Beverley Byer has been writing professionally for a number of years. Her work has been published in magazines and

 If you’re in the market for an adjustable bed, knowing what to shop for can be tough.
-You have to consider your needs (and perhaps a partner’s), the type of adjustable base you should get, the type of mattress to compliment it, cost, where to shop, and other factors.
+You have to consider your needs (and perhaps a partner’s), the type of adjustable base you should get, the type of mattress to complement it, cost, where to shop, and other factors.
 This article helps you answer those questions and more.
 It will also help you make the best (and safest) purchase possible.

-- Know about adjustable beds.
+- Learn about adjustable beds.
 The movable parts are in the base, not in the mattress.
-Since you will be purchasing them as separate items, they have to compliment each other.
+Since you will be purchasing them as separate items, they have to complement each other.
 Note your current mattress will most likely be incompatible.

-- Reasons for purchase.
+- What problem are you trying to solve?
 Are you buying the bed for improved health, ease of symptoms, more restful sleep, longer sleep, reduce tension, stress, snoring?
 Some medical personnel and bed manufacturers believe that adjustable beds can help relieve a host of health problems: pain management of the neck, shoulders, back, and muscles, arthritis, edema (swelling of the legs due to poor circulation), hernia, acid reflux, heartburn/ GERD, stress, tension, insomnia, sleep apnea.

-- Your sleep patterns.
+- What kind of sleeper are you?
 If more time is spent sleeping sideways or on your stomach, an adjustable bed is not really conducive because of the way it folds: usually at the head and the foot of the mattress.
 Another question to consider: How many pillows do you use?

-- Consider others.
-Are you sharing your bed with a spouse/ partner?
+- Who else is in your bed?
+Are you sharing your bed with a spouse/partner?
 What are their health issues, sleep patterns, comfort level?
 How will you compromise?

-- Mattress support and comfort.
+- What are your soft vs. firm preferences?
 Do you prefer a firmer or softer mattress?
 Which was recommended, regardless of preference?
-What kind of mattress would accommodate you (and your partner): The standard Innerspring/ coil?
+What kind of mattress would accommodate you (and your partner): The standard Innerspring/coil?
 Keep in mind, they do not bend well with adjustable bases.
 However, some manufacturers have redesigned coil patterns, especially for edges of the mattress, and added more padding to try to alleviate this problem.